.png)

 For US-based accounting firms, events like AICPA Engage, Scaling New Heights, Accounting Today’s Firm Growth Forum, and Intuit Connect consistently focus on firm operations, accounting automation, and advisory services - all key areas for growth in 2026.

-Attending accounting conferences is only half the equation.
-The real value comes from prompt execution afterward.
+Attending accounting conferences is only half the equation with the real value coming from prompt execution afterward.

 Accounting firms that see the strongest ROI tend to:

 This is especially important when it comes to accounting technology.
-Many return from conferences inspired - but overwhelmed by options.
+(Many can return from conferences inspired - but overwhelmed by options!)
 The most successful firms prioritize simplicity, integration, and outcomes over chasing every new tool.

 Platforms like Aider help accounting teams operationalize what they learn at conferences by enabling: